Packetdancer/gshade-styles/Sketchbook/README.md

 I admit I haven't found another good pencil stroke texture that I like yet;
 when I do, I'll add additional SketchPattern textures and update the techniques so that it's possible to switch between various options.

-# Credits and Attribution
+## Credits and Attribution

+`Sketch_MaskCopy` and `Sketch_MaskApply` are just the standard ReShade `UIMask.fx`, modified to be specific to this particular preset (again, in order to avoid conflicts).

-`SketchLevel<whatever>.fx` shaders are just the standard GShade Level shader, duplicated and modified so they don't conflict with other people's customized Layer setups.
+The rest of the `Sketch_<whatever>` techniques are just the standard GShade Level shader, duplicated and modified so they don't conflict with other people's customized Layer setups.

 The actual shaders remain the work of their original authors.

-`SketchMask.fx` is the standard ReShade `UIMask.fx`, modified to be specific to this particular preset (again, in order to avoid conflicts).

 The pencil sketch texture started life as a tile by Werner Hörer licensed under Creative Commons Share-Alike; anyone is free to use the modified version included herein.
 The original can be found at https://www.flickr.com/photos/63231715@N00/404666644